kodingkoning/poplar/README.md

 ### Recommended installation

-The recommended process for Linux installation is running `setup.py`.
-This will create a conda environment with the tools that can be installed through conda, as well as download the tools that are not installed with conda (BLAST, RAxML-NG, ASTRAL-Pro).
-The files will be downloaded to the current directory, and the paths will be included in the worker initialization through `config.py`.
+The recommended process for Linux installation is running `setup.sh`.
+This will create a conda environment `poplar_env` with the tools that can be installed through conda, as well as download the tools that are not installed with conda (BLAST, RAxML-NG, ASTRAL-Pro).
+The files will be downloaded to the current directory, and the paths will be added in the worker initialization through `parsl/config.py`.

 ## Parsl Configuration